 - On a powder day, the resort can become crowded and is skied out quickly.

 - Neighboring resort Alpine Meadows has the same owner as Squaw.
 As such, your ski pass lets you play there too.
 Although it is possible to travel there on skis, the best way to get to Alpine is via the 10-minute shuttle ride that leaves from the base area.

-- Squaw Valley and Alpine Meadows are part of the Mountain Collective.
-The pass entitles you to two days of skiing at the combined resort and 50% off any additional tickets.
+- Squaw Valley and Alpine Meadows are part of the IKON Pass.
+The pass entitles you unlimited skiing at these two resorts.

 - Although it’s great staying in the resort, there are other accommodation options in several towns, all within 30 minutes’ drive.

 - Don’t miss the memorabilia from the 1960s Olympic Games up at High Camp.

 While most ski resorts usually have a range of terrain, it’s hard to find one that keeps all levels of skiers happy for days on end.
 Advanced and expert skiers are usually the first to become bored after exploring the stuff that challenges them.
 On the flip side, beginners at advanced mountains can easily get sick of the one or two runs set aside for them.
 Thank goodness there’s Squaw Valley – a Sierra Nevada playground for skiers that’s big, well-serviced, and with enough acreage and runs to keep all levels happy.
 And if that’s not enough, the neighboring slopes of Alpine Meadows are included in any Squaw Valley ticket.
 Together the two areas cover a gargantuan 6000ac (2428ha) and offer 43 lifts.